ibm-wm-transition/universalmessaging-prometheus-jmx-exporter-config/README.md

 **sag_um_queue_connection_pending_total**, if number is constantly high > X, this can be an indication that client is processing events slow.
 X can be use case specific- 100, 200, etc.

+# Notes
 - For more information on the Prometheus JMX Exporter, please check [Prometheus JMX Exporter](https://github.com/prometheus/jmx_exporter).
 - For more information on how to configure the Prometheus JMX Exporter for Universal Messaging server, please follow the [Universal Messaging documentation]( https://documentation.softwareag.com/universal_messaging/num10-7/10-7_UM_webhelp/index.html#page/um-webhelp%2Fta-ops_enable_jmx_exporter_agent.html%23)

-Note: Universal Messaging Prometheus integration is supported from Universal Messaging version 10.7 onwards.
+**Note**: Universal Messaging Prometheus integration is supported from Universal Messaging version 10.7 onwards.

-Note: The jmx_sag_um_exporter.yaml is only an example of how the Prometheus JMX Exporter can be configured, customer might edit it according to their needs.
+**Note**: The jmx_sag_um_exporter.yaml and jmx_sag_um_exporter_health_monitoring.yaml are only examples of how the Prometheus JMX Exporter can be configured, customer might edit the files according to their needs.

-Note: Starting from version 10.11 the jmx_sag_um_exporter.yaml is shipped with the Universal Messaging server installation in following location: <UM install folder>\server\<UM server instance>\bin\jmx_sag_um_exporter.yaml.
+**Note**: Starting from version 10.11 the jmx_sag_um_exporter.yaml is shipped by default with the Universal Messaging server installation in following location: <UM install folder>\server\<UM server instance>\bin\jmx_sag_um_exporter.yaml.
 The jmx_sag_um_exporter.yaml configuration still can be used in version 10.7.

   ------------------------------